Thor110/AlienTrilogyRessurected/README.md

 ## Easter Eggs

+Here is a collection of the easter eggs I have found within the games files.

+## Easter Egg 1

 Object type 33 is the Steel Coil, which may be a nod to Grade 33 steel, the first widely adopted U.S. structural steel grade (ASTM A15, 1911).

 <div align="center">